citymunch/partners.citymunchapp.com/content/index.md

 weight: 0
 ---

-The CityMunch API lets you put hundreds of discounts at top restaurants, cafes and delis into your website, app or other business offering.
-We connect your users with top eateries in London and Bristol, offering them incredible discounts with flexible timing.
+The CityMunch API lets you access hundreds of discounts at top restaurants, cafes and delis.
+We connect your users with 270 eateries in London and Bristol, offering them simple money-off vouchers which they redeem on arrival.

+Our platform allows you and the restaurants to choose each other.
+As long as their consumer offer fits whatever requirements you have, they can chop and change their offer profile in real time, giving them flexibility and allowing us to offer your users access to a great selection of places.

 See the [getting started guide]({{< relref "getting-started.md" >}}) to learn how to get up and running.